seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 #### Location-Based Model
-Considering the dataset includes information about the breweries, but also their locations.
+Considering the dataset includes information about the breweries and their locations.
 I felt the need to take advantage of the coordinates provided to give a great recommendation not only based on beers.
 Models performance can be further improved with further experimentation as well as better necessary data to accurately provide users with recommendations.
-The model was created using help from outside sources, given that I had no prior knowledge of the haversine formula.
+The model was created using help from outside sources (stated within the notebook), given that I had no prior knowledge of the haversine formula.
 This formula combined with the coordinates as well as some functions creates a wonderful recommendation for each user.

 Each user will not only be able to see the nearest brewery's based on their coordinates, but also each breweries top 5 rated beers to help the user decide which brewery they would prefer.